mfgustavo/glompo/docs/examples.rst

 Examples
 ********

 GloMPO comes bundled with several examples to get you started.
 They can all be found in the ``examples`` directory of the package.
-After working through the examples, the user is encouraged to read further in the documentation to get a proper understanding of all of GloMPO's components.
+The examples are best done in the order presented here.
+After working them, the user is encouraged to read further in the documentation to get a proper understanding of all of GloMPO's components.

+.. contents:: Contents
+   :local:

 Minimal
 *******